alekhyam94/DDL-Project/README.md

   - ResNetLayers.ipynb: This architecture contains 2 modules, mini-residual block and basic-residual block for video-level classification.
 The model architecture code can be found in 'video_level_models.py' in youtube8m folder.

 - docs: Contains project proposal, progress reports and presentations.
+- tests: Contains comprehensive tests for all our models.

 ### Notes
 - To run these notebooks, upload the youtube8m folder to Google drive, open the notebook in Google Colaboratory and run all cells.